 Learn more about how to send “flats” with USPS.

-Another important thing to keep in mind is to never use Media Mail service when shipping magazines.
+Another important thing to keep in mind is to never use USPS Media Mail service when sending magazines.
 Media Mail offers some of the best discounts that USPS offers, but USPS is super strict about the kinds of items that qualify for this service.
 Since magazines often contain some form of advertisements, USPS specifically disqualifies them from Media Mail.
-If you try, USPS will most likely hand the package back to you.
+If you try, USPS will most likely hand your package back to you.
 When that happens, you’ll need to pay to send it all over again…and you’ll be out for the cost of that original postage.

 Have any questions about sending magazines or catalogs with USPS?
 Drop us a line in the “Comments” section and we’ll get back to you!